2025–26 St. John's Red Storm men's basketball team

-The 2025–26 St. John's Red Storm men's basketball team represents St. John's University during the 2025–26 NCAA Division I men's basketball season.
-They are coached by Rick Pitino, in his third year at the school and 37th overall.
-They play their home games at Carnesecca Arena and Madison Square Garden as members of the Big East Conference.
+The 2025–26 St. John's Red Storm men's basketball team represented St. John's University during the 2025–26 NCAA Division I men's basketball season.
+They were coached by Rick Pitino, in his third year at the school and 37th overall.
+They played their home games at Carnesecca Arena and Madison Square Garden as members of the Big East Conference.

 Previous season

 The Red Storm had a breakout year under second year coach Rick Pitino where they finished the season 31–5, 18–2 in Big East play to win both the Big East regular season and tournament championship, and got a #2 seed to the NCAA Tournament.
 However, they lost to #10 seed Arkansas in the Round of 32.